-- Choline: Tomatoes, egg yolks and potatoes are all high in choline, a member of the vitamin B family.
+- Choline: Tomatoes, egg yolks, and potatoes are all high in choline, a member of the vitamin B family.
 It feeds your brain’s neurotransmitters and has been proven to improve reaction times.

 - Vitamin A: because it helps to make new white blood cells.
 Your body is going to need these to fight off infection and recover from the intense workouts.
 Vitamin A helps in fixing any micro tears in your muscles.

 - DMAE: Feed your brain something named dimethylaminoethanol, which is found in certain fish.
 This brain food is a neurotransmitter, which helps messages move across your nerves and brain.
-DMAE deals with the process required for remembering tactics, techniques and course sequences.
+DMAE deals with the process required for remembering tactics, techniques, and course sequences.
 Good natural sources of DMAE are salmon, sardines, and anchovies.

-Foods to Avoid Right before a Match:
+Foods to avoid right before a match:

-- Protein shake.
+- Protein shakes.
 Try to avoid protein powders and large amounts of protein before a competition to lower the risk of digestive upset.
 Consume the protein shakes for post-competition when muscle recovery is key.